Getting to the Root of Eczema and Food Allergies

 Food Allergies and Eczema in Infants and Toddlers

-Emory started exhibiting symptoms of food allergies at 4 months old.
-What’s interesting about this is she was exclusively breastfed until she was 9 months old.
-This means that the allergens she was consuming were coming through my breastmilk.
-I can’t tell you how many times her pediatrician tried to convince us that what we were seeing was “baby acne,” not eczema and that we shouldn’t worry.
-We were also flooded with articles from friends and family regarding the rarity of allergens passing through my breastmilk.
+Emory began showing symptoms of food allergies when she was just four months old.
+What’s fascinating is that she was exclusively breastfed until she reached nine months.
+This means that the allergens she reacted to were coming through my breastmilk.
+Despite our concerns, her pediatrician repeatedly dismissed her symptoms as “baby acne” and assured us that there was no need to worry.
+We were also bombarded with articles from well-meaning friends and family, all emphasizing the rarity of allergens passing through breastmilk.

 Eczema from Food Allergies at 3 months old